 In Germany, I went to work and University every day by car.
 Here in Barcelona, I am too scared to drive myself.
 Even if I just go by bike sometimes it can be pretty stressful.

 Red traffic lights seem to be just decoration and everyone just goes the way they feel like.

 Luckily, we have a pretty good developed Bus- and Metro system.
 This way you can basically get everywhere even without your own vehicle.

 always (not always, but you know what I mean) seemed to be flowing flawlessly.
 Also, the fact that on the highways, there often is no speed limit makes you get to your destination much faster.

 Currywurst and Fries

 I have to admit when I was still living in Germany I actually ate this dish not quite often.
-But now that I am living abroad I am thinking of this delicious treat all the time.
+But now that I am living abroad I am thinking of this delicious treat, which is typically for Berlin, all the time.
 Basically, “Currywurst und Pommes” was the first dish we had after arriving back from 7 months in Asia during our stopover in Frankfurt.